 Where there are multiple vacancies for the same day, you can send multiple offers to teachers.
 However, where there is only one vacancy and a teacher has accepted a position, schools will need to withdraw any other offers from teachers who have not yet responded.
 Note: The school cannot use the ‘withdraw offer’ function once an offer has been accepted by a teacher.
 Where multiple offers have been made for the same position, one or more of these teachers could accept these offers.

 - More than one teacher could turn up at the school for the same position

 - It could open the school to a potential liability due to breach of contract (per terms and conditions outlined when a school makes an offer)

 - The teachers will be unavailable to any other school for the relevant day(s).
 This will cause considerable frustration to both schools and teachers and will potentially also lead to an avoidable loss of income for the teacher(s).

 What schools need to do

-Sub Seeker is designed to send email notification to teachers and it also updates the teacher’s Sub Seeker dashboard.
-It does not send text messages.
+Sub Seeker is designed to send a text message and email notification to teachers and it also updates the teacher’s Sub Seeker dashboard.
 When you have identified the teacher to whom you wish to offer a substitute position, you can ‘View Number’ on the teacher’s profile to access the teacher’s mobile phone number to follow up with them after you have sent their offer, should you wish to do so.